-- Recorded all stages using EBS ONTRACK Try not to use paper records, they cannot be accessed centrally and pose a data protection risk. - Try and unpick any cause of the behaviour/conduct- access Learning Coaches, Wellbeing Officers, EPOs to see if they can help - It may be useful to invite an advocate when speaking to a learner this could be a parent, carer, guardian, professional advocate. - Record any behaviour conduct in the PBC format this places the behaviour in context and removes the subjective element linked to an incident. - Remind the learner of the College expectations link your conversations around these (Be Responsible and Respectful, Be Ready to Learn and Be Safe and Resilient)
+- Recorded all stages using EBS ONTRACK Try not to use paper records, they cannot be accessed centrally and pose a data protection risk. - Try and unpick any cause of the behaviour/conduct- access Learning Coaches, Wellbeing Officers, Progress Coaches to see if they can help - It may be useful to invite an advocate when speaking to a learner this could be a parent, carer, guardian, professional advocate. - Record any behaviour conduct in the PBC format this places the behaviour in context and removes the subjective element linked to an incident. - Remind the learner of the College expectations link your conversations around these (RESPECT)